 European Project Officer

 With a background in the private sector as well as European policy, Juliet was involved in developing the Knowledge Alliances for the EU’s Erasmus+ programme as well as the HEInnovate self-assessment tool for higher education institutions.
-She is a firm believer in the need to encourage and support more creative and enterprising attitudes and a visiting lecturer at the Erasmus Hogeschool in Brussels on the topic of current innovations across a range of sectors.
+She is a firm believer in the need to encourage and support more creative and enterprising attitudes and is a visiting lecturer at the Erasmus Hogeschool in Brussels on the topic of current innovations across a range of sectors.
 Juliet has an abiding interest in social entrepreneurship and the need for adaptive and flexible solutions to meet current societal needs.

 Senior Project Lead